Learning to Listen

 I decided that I wanted to listen like George DeVine.

 I certainly bedeviled him enough.
 My class of students wasn't particularly sharp, so when he would play a selection and ask the class to name the composer and the piece there were inevitably these long, tortured, embarrassing silences.
 With the hairs on the back of my neck standing up, I would put up my hand, and he'd give me a shot.
 Whether we were listening to a 14th century motet or a 16th century minuet, my answer was always the same: "Gershwin, Rhapsody in Blue."
 Satisfyingly, he would physically recoil in horror, EVERY.
 SINGLE.
 TIME.
 But in his great humor he accepted my gentle attempt to relieve the stress of the ignorant, embarrassing pauses and we got along great.
-In fact, he always attended the premiers of my pieces and ended up being one of the most influential professors in my music career.
-Professor DeVine passed away in 1999, attended to by some of his beloved students, but that was one man who had had lived the music.
+In fact, he always attended the premiers of my music compositions and ended up being one of the most influential professors in my music career.
+Professor DeVine passed away in 1999, attended to and cared for by some of his beloved students, but that was one man who had had lived the music.

-Today if you need access to a piece of music at the University of Tennessee (Knoxville) School of Music, you go to the George F. DeVine music library.
+Today if you need access to a piece of music at the University of Tennessee (Knoxville) School of Music, you go to the George F. DeVine Music Library.
 I thought I was the only one who noticed how extraordinary this man was.
 Silly me.

 So, when you are thinking about how you should listen to music, think about Professor DeVine.
 Take a pause from life.
 Relax.
 Close your eyes.
 Let the music flow over you.
 FEEL the increases and decreases in tension and let your body sympathetically react to it.
 Let the music change you.
 Live the music.